 You are always 100% vested in your own contributions, the company’s matching contributions and any related earnings.
 Being “100% vested” means the money is yours to keep, even if you leave the company.
 You become 100% vested in the company base contributions and any related earnings when you:

-The funds offered in the Plan are overseen by an Investment Committee established by BHGE.
+The funds offered in the Plan are overseen by an Investment Committee established by Baker Hughes.
 The duties of the Committee include the establishment, monitoring and evaluation of investment funds, fund managers and investment expenses.
-The Committee will review the current 401(k) investment lineup in the next couple of months and will consider inclusion of additional index funds to the lineup going forward.
+The Committee periodically reviews the 401(k) investment lineup and may consider changes to the lineup in the future.

-You will have the choice of investing in Style Funds or Core Funds.
+You will have the choice of investing in a Target Date Fund or the Core Funds.
 The type of approach you choose will depend on your comfort level with making investment decisions and how much time you want to devote to managing your investments.
 Additional details about your investment options will be made available when you enroll.

 At this time the 401(k) Plan does not allow for pre-tax and regular after-tax contributions to be converted into a Roth account inside the plan.
 These are called in-plan Roth conversions and is a feature under review for future implementation.